TAREA, partners and member organizations implements various projects

 The objective of the project: To enable girls at Kipingo Secondary School in Malinyi Division to access quality education

 Project Description: Project was developed to intervene in the problem of poor girls' livelihood.
-The project activities consisted of the installation of a solar photovoltaic system on the newly built girls’ dormitory and sensitization of the students on the potentials of the solar photovoltaic technology.
+The project activities consisted of the installation of a solar photovoltaic system on the newly built girls’ dormitory and sensitization of the students on the potential of solar photovoltaic technology.
 The dormitory was constructed to provide a safe living and learning environment for the girls.
 Electricity guarantees the availability of lighting, allowing girls to study in the evening.
 The stay at the dormitory will become more attractive, preventing girls from staying in rented rooms in the local village, which has been the cause of a series of unwanted pregnancies and subsequent school drop-outs.
 TAREA conducted a school program using solar technology in which girls were convinced to pursue science subjects.

 Results of the project; (1) 900Wp solar system was installed (2) Girls started pursuing science subjects and leading in the classrooms.